topi314/led-control/README.md

 $ npm run build
 ```

-or download teh latest release as zip and unpack it
+or download the latest release as zip and unpack it

 ---